microsoft/FluidFramework/packages/runtime/container-runtime/src/gc/gcEarlyAdoption.md

 ## More Advanced Configurations

 There are a handful of other configuration options/settings that can be used to tweak GC's behavior, mostly for testing.
-Please refer to the function [`generateGCConfigs` in gcConfigs.ts](.\gcConfigs.ts) for the full story.
+Please refer to the function [`generateGCConfigs` in gcConfigs.ts](./gcConfigs.ts) and the [setting/option names listed in gcDefinitions.ts](./gcDefinitions.ts) for the full story.

 Examples of available advanced configuration include: